fragglet/WadGadget/src/help/gfx_editor.md

 # Graphics editor

 The graphics editor screen allows the header fields of graphic lumps to be changed.

+## Adjusting offsets

-The primary purpose of this is to allow the X and Y offsets to be adjusted; these perform different functions depending on the type:
+The primary purpose of this is to allow the X and Y offsets to be adjusted;
+these perform different functions depending on the lump type:

 * For Doom's UI element graphics (eg. menu text lumps), the offsets adjust the position at which the graphic will be drawn on the screen.